Rosalie241/SporeModLoader/README.md

 ## SporeModLoader

+This is a simple mod loader for Spore, it injects DLLs at runtime before executing the entry point of the Spore executable

+## SporeModManager

-This is a very simple modloader for Spore, it only supports loading dll mods and injects them when the game boots, it has no GUI.
+This is a simple commandline mod manager for Spore, it allows you to install, update and remove mods easily using the commandline

+It's inside the `SporeModLoader/SporeModManager` directory, with both a windows and linux executable

+Example usage can be found when running the executable with the `help` parameter

 ## Installation

 Downloads the latest release and extract the archive into the game directory.

-## Installation of mods

-See the commandline utility `SporeModLoader/SporeModManager/SporeModManager.exe`